mportesdev/pictureshow/README.rst

     )
     pictures.save_pdf('vegetables.pdf')

-The keyword parameters of the ``save_pdf`` method and their default values correspond to the above shown command line options:
+The customization parameters of the ``save_pdf`` method are keyword-only and their default values correspond to the above shown command line options:

 .. code-block:: python

     PictureShow.save_pdf(
         output_file,
+        *,
         page_size='A4',
         landscape=False,
         margin=72,